tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 Note that `.` and `..` are actual directories.
 You don't need to write any special case code to handle them.

+Be sure to think about where this functionality should live in the file.
+The order of execution of the code matters!

 ### Extra Credit: Background Tasks

 In bash, you can run a program in the background by adding an `&` after the